 On holidays in Paris?
 This Christmas Eve Cabaret or this Lido Show will make for an unforgettable Christmas Eve!
 Or for the true gourmets, how about cooking Christmas dinner in a chef’s apartment?

-The Bûche de Noël is part of the December 24th feast, I know.
-But given my love of French pâtisseries, this Yule Log gets a special write-up.
+A traditional French Christmas always includes a Bûche de Noël as part of the December 24th feast.
+Given my love of French pâtisseries, the Yule Log gets a special write-up.
 This Christmas tradition in France is a sponge cake and buttercream roulade in the shape of a log.
 The frosting is chocolate and often scored to look like a log and sprinkled with confectioner’s sugar to resemble snow.
 A Bûche de Noël can be decorated with berries or marzipan holly.

 For my first Christmas in Paris, I knew, without a doubt, that I would partake in this delicious part of French Christmas traditions.
 I purchased my Bûche de Noël at the fabulous pâtisserie Maison Mulot.
 It was the height of deliciousness… I’m definitely a fan of this French Christmas tradition!